-Buying a sofa is a big investment, so you want to make sure you’re making the right decisions and choosing a sofa that fits your lifestyle and budget.
+Buying a sofa is a significant investment, so you want to make sure you’re making the right decisions and choosing a settee that fits your lifestyle and budget.
 A good sofa can last you years and years, so it’s always a good idea to do some research beforehand to ensure you get one that’s perfect for you and your home.
-There are a few things you’ll need to consider aside from the size, such as the filling and the frame your sofa is made from.
+There are a few things you’ll need to consider aside from the size, such as the filling and the frame your couch is made from.
 Here are some of our tips for those of you purchasing your next (or first!) sofa.

 Ideally, your sofa should have a hardwood frame, such as ash, oak, or beech.
 These frames are the most durable and long-lasting, withstanding plenty of use.
 Softwood frames are generally cheaper, such as those made from pine, but these can warp over time, causing your sofa to break.
 Plastic and metal frames are sometimes used, but these are susceptible to cracking over time and with constant use.
 Manufacturers will often combine metal and hardwood to save costs and produce a more affordable couch, which is a viable option if you have a smaller budget.

 The springs for your sofa should be firm and supportive.
 The most common types are serpentine springs, which are springs woven together with a twisted wire.
 Sofas without springs can be uncomfortable and quickly wear out.
 When it comes to the filling of your sofa cushions, this can affect how comfortable it is!
 Foam fillings are the most affordable option, and there are a variety of foams you can choose from.
 They provide comfortable support and are the most popular choice for sofa seats.
 Other alternatives include duck down and feather, a luxurious and opulent filling reflected in the price.